grocid/passdesktop/README.md

 Pass Desktop keeps no information stored on disk.
 Search operations are done by performing a `LIST` (Hashicorp-specific operation), which fetches a JSON with all keys (account names) from the server, after which decryption and filtering operations are performed locally.

+## Minimizing query complexity

-Every time a `PUT` is made, it will simultaneously update a random value on the path `/secret/updated`.
-When performing a search, it will check whether `/secret/updated` matches a locally stored value.
-If not, it will fetch the contents.
+Every time a `PUT` or  `DELETE` is invoked, it will simultaneously update a tag (random value) on the path `/secret/updated`, but also a local variable `LocalUpdate`.
+When performing a search, it will check whether if `LocalUpdate == true` (in case the modifying operation came from the local client).
+If not, it will check if `/secret/updated` matches a locally stored value.
+If `LocalUpdate` was set or the tags dont match, Pass will fetch the contents from the server.
 This, to avoid fetching already known data.
-This makes the `PUT` twice as expensive in terms of requests made, but as a trade-off, searching large lists will be much less expensive.
+This makes the less common `PUT` and `DELETE` twice as expensive in terms of requests made, but as a trade-off, searching large lists will be much less expensive.

+### Graphics

 Moreever, Pass Desktop keeps an iconset, where each filename is associated with the account name (favicons are too small).
 Since there is a mapping betwen account names and the iconset, the recommended convention is to name accounts after the domain.
 The iconset can be extended by the user with minor effort.
 The memory usage is about 50 MBs of RAM.